Configure OneDrive Hybrid Cloud with Beginner's Guide

 Step 1: Download and install the CBackup client.
 Apply for a CBackup account and sign up for the desktop app.

-Step 2: Click the My Storage tab on the left panel, click the Add Cloud position to choose OneDrive.
-Then, click Add.
+Step 2: Click the My Storage tab on the left panel, and choose OneDrive.
+Then, click Authorize Now.
 After that, you should follow the on-screen guide to complete the authorization of OneDrive, so that CBackup can access the files in your OneDrive cloud.

 ✎Note: You can repeat the above step to add 2 or more OneDrive accounts.
-Other than that, you could give confidence to the high-security of CBackup, which is based on the OAuth system, an open standard for access delegation.
-When you connect CBackup with the cloud items, CBackup neither saves your login message nor keeps your files in your clouds.
+Other than that, you could give confidence in the high security of CBackup, which is based on the OAuth system, an open standard for access delegation.
+When you connect CBackup with the cloud items, CBackup neither saves your login message nor keeps your files in your cloud.
 If you want to disconnect it, you can remove access at any time.

-Step 3: Still in the My Storage tab, click + > New Combined Cloud in turn.
+Step 3: Still in the My Storage tab, click + Add Combined Cloud in turn.

 Step 4: Customize the name of the new combined cloud and select these OneDrive clouds that you want to hybrid.
 Then, click Next.
 And you can determine the order of them, then click Combine.

 Now, you can find your OneDrive hybrid cloud on the cloud storage list.